gssprakash/gitdevelopment/README.md

-# gitdevelopment  here ok and fine
+# gitdevelopment  here ok and fine then write  to test for branches